Access the Series: Enrolling now in The Estate Registry. →

 Neighborly Grace

 • The Pour: Offer an ice-cold Mexican lager with a fresh lime wedge or a tart, hibiscus-infused iced tea.
-The crisp acidity of both serves as a masterful palate cleanser against the rich, creamy emulsion of the corn.
+The crisp acidity of both serves as a masterful palate cleanser against the rich, creamy coating of the corn.

 • The Vibe: Embrace the unhurried energy of a summer afternoon.
-Set the table on a terrace or porch, utilizing natural light and the sounds of the garden to set a relaxed, celebratory pace for your guests.
+Set the table on a terrace or porch, using natural light and the sounds of the garden to set a relaxed, celebratory pace for your guests.